-Year 10 Key topics continued: 8.
-Natural and manufactured timber 9.
-Ferrous and nonferrous metals 10.
-Thermoforming and thermosetting polymers 11.
-Natural, synthetic, blended and mixed fibres, and woven, non-woven and knitted textiles 12.
-In-depth knowledge and understanding of • natural & manufactured timber.
+esign and Technolog Year 10 Key topics continued: 8.
+Papers and boards 9.
+Natural and manufactured timber 10.
+Ferrous and nonferrous metals 11.
+Thermoforming and thermosetting polymers 12.
+Natural, synthetic, blended and mixed fibres and woven, non-woven and knitted textiles 13.
+In-depth knowledge and understanding of natural & manufactured timber.
 Year 11 Key topics: NEA - A sustained design and make task, based on a contextual challenge set by Eduqas, assessing candidates' ability to: • identify, investigate and outline design possibilities • design and make prototypes • analyse and evaluate design decisions and wider issues in design and technology.

-- understanding that all design and technological activity takes place within contexts that influence the outcomes of design practice - develop realistic design proposals as a result of the exploration of design opportunities and users' needs, wants and values - use imagination, experimentation and combine ideas when designing - develop the skills to critique and refine their own ideas whilst designing and making - communicate their design ideas and decisions using different media and techniques, as appropriate for different audiences at key points in their designing - develop decision making skills, including the planning and organisation of time and resources when managing their own project work - develop a broad knowledge of materials, components and technologies and practical skills to develop high quality, imaginative and functional prototypes - be ambitious and open to explore and take design risks in order to stretch the development of design proposals, avoiding clichéd or stereotypical responses - consider the costs, commercial viability and marketing of products - demonstrate safe working practices in design and technology - use key design and technology terminology including those related to: designing, innovation and communication; materials and technologies; making, manufacture and production; critiquing, values and ethics
+- Understanding that all design and technological activity takes place within contexts that influence the outcomes of design practice. - Develop realistic design proposals as a result of the exploration of design opportunities and users' needs, wants and values. - Use imagination, experimentation and combine ideas when designing. - Develop the skills to critique and refine their own ideas whilst designing and making. - Communicate their design ideas and decisions using different media and techniques, as appropriate for different audiences at key points in their designing. - Develop decision making skills, including the planning and organisation of time and resources when managing their own project work. - Develop a broad knowledge of materials, components and technologies and practical skills to develop high quality, imaginative and functional prototypes. - Be ambitious and open to explore and take design risks in order to stretch the development of design proposals, avoiding clichéd or stereotypical responses. - Consider the costs, commercial viability and marketing of products. - Demonstrate safe working practices in design and technology. - Use key design and technology terminology including those related to: designing, innovation and communication; materials and technologies; making, manufacture and production; critiquing, values and ethics.